What does the Bible say about becoming a Christian?

 - You will have new desires and affections for Christ.

 - God will work in your life to make you into the image of His Son.

 - You will grow in your knowledge of the gospel and dependence on Christ.

 - Seeking a pure life regardless of the world.

 - Desiring to have fellowship with Christ and with others.

-- You will grow and produce fruit (sometimes people grow slower than others and sometimes it will be three steps forward and two steps back or one step forward and two steps back, but you will grow.
+- You will grow and produce fruit (some people grow slower and some faster, but there will be growth.
+Sometimes it will be three steps forward and two steps back or one step forward and two steps back, but once again you will grow.)

 Wait, so can a true Christian backslide?